roobinh/css-to-the-rescue-1819/week 1/README.md

 - You can understand the progressive enhancement parts of css: you can show that you can use the cascade, inheritance and specificity in your project.
 - You understand the interactive parts of css: Is the UX fully enhanced within the given CSS scope?
 - You have been experimenting: Have the learning goals been stretched?

+## 3. Progressive Enhancement
+During this project, I learned a lot about progressive enhancement.

 ## 6. Final Product